vintasoftware/django-react-boilerplate/README.md

 -   `poetry run celery --app=myproject worker --loglevel=info`

+#### Setup Redis

+- Ensure that Redis is already installed on your system.
+Once confirmed, run `redis-server --port 6379` to start the Redis server.

 #### Mailhog

 -   For development, we use Mailhog to test our e-mail workflows, since it allows us to inspect the messages to validate they're correctly built